 3. Objective type questions which are multiple choice in nature.

 Questions – Choice:

 1. Each question paper shall contain internal choice for essay types of questions only.
 Qualitative Aspects & Types of Test Items

 Questions – Weightage:

-1. Blue print will be developed reflecting weightage to the nature of questions and academic standards.
-Questions shall be given from any lesson / any part of the textbook transacted in the specified period, without giving specific weightages to the lessons / units in relation to design of the question papers.
+1. The blueprint will be developed reflecting weightage to the nature of questions and academic standards.
+Questions shall be given from any lesson / any part of the textbook transacted in the specified period, without giving specific weightages to the lessons/units in relation to the design of the question papers.